steveYeah/OwndSourceBlog/source/blog/pythonic_models.md

     <class '__main__.Example'>

 It's worth mentioning that if you have a class that will represent a value object, but also has a method(s) then you can still use named tuples, as long as the method doesn't change the value of the attributes.
-To so this we need to extend `namedtuple`:
+To do this we need to extend `namedtuple`:

     from collections import namedtuple